Taxi – There are taxi stands outside the gates on each side of the Old Town.

 Fountains – The fountains in the Old Town have clean refreshing drinkable water so it’s a great place to fill up your water bottles.

 Money – Croatian has not adopted the Euro.
 Their currency is the Kuna.
-There are a few currency exchange places around and on Stradun that post the rates on a digital screen, or you can also go to the banks.
+There are a few currency exchange places around and on Stradun that post the rates on a digital screen, or you can also go to the banks (must show your passport).
 There are lots of ATMs along Stradun and other parts of the Old Town.

 Service – Croatians take their time - sit back, relax and enjoy your meal.
 The service is not like other popular European cities or North America.
 Restaurants will generally take longer than you expect so it’s best to order right away and to ask for the check before you are ready to go.
 Also, tipping can be about 10%.